burahankrmz/SocialMediaApp/README.md

 ## Features

 - You can register/login with your mail or google account.
+- You will give error when you input wrong information.
 - You can follow other peoples and other peoples can follow you.
+- You can search other users.
 - You can upload post from gallery or camera.
 - You will have own profile and you can see other peoples profile.
 - You can like or comments posts.